2006 INDIANAPOLIS 500 PRESS CONFERENCE

 Q: Mr. Secretary, besides your exceptional appearance here today, is there anything else that can be done from Washington to help educate the public about the value of this renewable resource and the truth about it as a great source for us?

 SECRETARY BODMAN: Well, I think certainly the political leadership, I know that the senators and the congressman from this state and this general region are very enthused about it.
 The governors are very enthused about it.
 So we are doing from a political standpoint, the President talks about it all the time, and it’s very front and center.

-So I think that were doing things that we know how to do.
-This is my reason for coming is to help attract some attention and promote interest in this product and in this movement, if you will.
-Its really a movement that can eventually lead us to moving away from a total dependence on oil.
-Were as enthused as we can be, and were doing everything we know how to do.
-If you have any good ideas, Id be very anxious to have them because well have a go at it.
+So I think that we’re doing things that we know how to do.
+This is my reason for coming is to help attract some attention and promote interest in this product and in this movement if you will.
+It’s really a movement that can eventually lead us to move away from total dependence on oil.
+We were as enthused as we can be, and we’re doing everything we know how to do.
+If you have any good ideas, I’d be very anxious to have them because we’ll have a go at it.

 Q: Some in Congress have said that we need more ethanol or we need to lower our tariffs so we could import more ethanol.
 Where do you stand on that, do you support that, lowering tariffs?